kenjasim/autovn/README.md

 Pythonic application for automatically launching virtual networks using VirtualBox.

-Markup : * Operates on a models pattern, Networks and Hosts are initialisable from a single command.
+* Operates on a models pattern, Networks and Hosts are initialisable from a single command.
 * Overide the Topology class to create custom topologies.
 * Automatically spawns SSH sessions in new Mac terminal windows.

 ## Use case